DreamyPrince/DreamyPrince/README.md

 - 🎂 Wish me on Aug 28ᵗʰ

-- 💝 I've a girl who love's and cares me
+- 💝 I've a girl who loves and cares me

 - 😊 Life is trying to Halt me...
 But I won't give up